 Bev has been with Hawke’s Bay Foundation for the past five years and is instrumental in the office.
 She also manages the distribution process alongside the distribution committee.

 Fiona was born and bred in Hawke’s Bay and has spent much of her adult life living and raising her family here.
-She recently joined the team on a part-time basis to assist Linda with managing the office and promoting the Foundation.
-Outside of the Foundation, Fiona works as a freelance marketing and communications consultant, working with a range of businesses and not-for-profits.
-She is excited about being part of an organisation which is truly making a difference in the region she loves.
+She works with the Foundation on a part-time basis, helping with communications, PR and marketing.
+Outside of the Foundation, Fiona works as a marketing and communications consultant, working with a range of businesses and not-for-profits.
+She loves being part of an organisation which is truly making a difference in the region she loves.